-The 3 main areas of an advertising plan:
+The three parts of an advertising plan:

 1) What do we want to accomplish?
 Our objectives or goals.